-BEREC will continue to engage with stakeholders, with the goal of focusing its work on issues that are relevant to them.
+BEREC will continue to engage with stakeholders, with the goal of focusing BEREC work on issues that are relevant to the stakeholders.
+By engaging stakeholders, BEREC will be better positioned to promote its work, guarantee a consistent application of the electronic communications framework and give proper information to decision-makers.